Daniel Coker

-Daniel Coker (1780–1846), born Isaac Wright, was an African American of mixed race from Baltimore, Maryland; after he gained freedom from slavery, he became a Methodist minister.
+Daniel Coker (1780–1846), born Isaac Wright, was an African American of mixed race from Baltimore, Maryland.
+Born a slave, after he gained his freedom, he became a Methodist minister in 1802.
 He wrote one of the few pamphlets published in the South that protested against slavery and supported abolition.
-In 1816 he helped found the African Methodist Episcopal Church, the first independent black denomination in the United States, at its first national convention in Philadelphia.
+In 1816, he helped found the African Methodist Episcopal Church, the first independent black denomination in the United States, at its first national convention in Philadelphia.

 In 1820, Coker took his family and immigrated to the British colony of Sierra Leone, where he was the first Methodist missionary from a Western nation.
 There Coker founded the West Africa Methodist Church.
-He and his descendants continued as leaders among the ethnic group that developed as the Creole people in Sierra Leone.